 • Contact dermatitis: People with contact dermatitis experience flare-ups from touching irritants, such as cosmetics or scented soaps.

-• Dyshidrotic eczema: The first symptom of dyshidrotic eczema is small itchy rashes that develop into blisters on the feet or hands.
+• Dyshidrotic eczema: The first symptom of dyshidrotic eczema is a small, itchy rash that develops into blisters on the feet or hands.
 This type of eczema tends to run in families.

 • Nummular eczema: This type of eczema can appear on the legs and torso.
-The rashes tend to ooze and crust more than other types of eczema.
+The rashes tend to ooze and crust more in nummular eczema than other types of eczema.

 • Seborrheic dermatitis: Symptoms of seborrheic dermatitis present around the scalp and behind the ears.
 The skin’s appearance is scaly with the scales forming as greasy patches.

-• Stasis dermatitis: Poor circulation in the legs causes stasis dermatitis, with symptoms presenting on the ankles, feet, and legs.
+• Stasis dermatitis: Problems with circulation in the legs causes stasis dermatitis, with symptoms presenting on the ankles, feet, and legs.
 The skin appears scaly and darker in affected areas, and a person may experience swelling in the ankles.

 Scabies

 According to the Centers for Disease Control and Prevention (CDC), scabies mites move easily from one person to another through prolonged and direct skin-to-skin contact.
-They can also spread via fabrics that come into contact with the skin, such as a towel or bedding.
+The mites can also spread via fabrics that come into contact with the skin, such as a towel or bedding.

 Eczema

-According to the American Academy of Allergy, Asthma & Immunology, one possible cause of eczema is ‘leaky skin.’
-This is where the skin barrier is unable to contain moisture properly, leading to constantly dry skin.
+According to the American Academy of Allergy, Asthma & Immunology, one possible cause of eczema is “leaky skin,” where the skin barrier cannot contain moisture properly, leading to constantly dry skin.

 Treatment for scabies and eczema includes creams and ointments.
-But people with severe scabies may also need to take ivermectin tablets.
+People with severe scabies may also need to take ivermectin tablets.

 Scabies

-Permethrin cream is the most common form of treatment for scabies.
+Permethrin cream is a common form of treatment for scabies.
 A doctor will suggest applying this cream directly to the skin.

 Other forms of treatment for scabies include: